hoyeunglee/my-Invented-private-patented-Mark-six-lottery-method-1/README.md

 I have promised to declare method of lottery prediction after fail my methods to win

 these methods are invented by Lee Ho Yeung , Last name is Lee between 2018 and 2021

+one day you copied from me
+you forever copied from
+you all are the real copy cats